robinrendle/robinrendle.com/_projects/gusto-brand-refresh.md

 ## Building the components

-Just before the brand refresh we had set up our Component Docs to use Styleguidist so that we could see how our React components would be rendered.
+Just before the brand refresh we had set up our Component Docs to use [Styleguidist](https://github.com/styleguidist/react-styleguidist) so that we could see how our React components would be rendered.
 This let us update a number of components swiftly and predictably throughout every feature in the app.

-Here’s an example of the Button component:
+Here’s an example of the Button component in our Component Docs:

 <div class="m-wrapper--full">
   <figure class="m-wrapper--unpadded">